 Where is cannabis grown: Morocco

 Morroco is a big supplier of cannabis to the European nations.
 It’s, therefore, a top producer of this plant even though it’s still illegal to grow, supply, and use the extracts of this plant.

-As one of the southeast Asian countries, Kazakhstan produces some of the authentic strains of the cannabis plant.
+As one of the southeast Asian countries, Kazakhstan produces some of the most authentic strains of the cannabis plant.
 What’s interesting is that these plants grow naturally in open fields.
+The most popular strain to come from here is the Kazakh sativa plant.
 The species are no doubt of top-notch quality and available in almost all the corners of the country.
 Farmers here don’t have to search for the perfect environment to grow the plants, though not legally accepted.